-As the American debt crisis threatens our economic future and the Europeans mismanage the epic struggle over theirs, let’s connect some important dots – or rather, point out that key connections were already made in the recent Asia Pacific Economic Conference (APEC) summit, as announced in the ministerial statement out of the Honolulu heads of state meeting, hosted by President Obama.
+As the American debt crisis threatens our economic future and the Europeans mismanage the epic struggle over theirs, let’s connect some important dots – or rather, point out that key connections were already made in the recent Asia Pacific Economic Conference (APEC) summit, as announced in the communiqué from the heads of state.
 The relevant paragraph from APEC reads, “We recognized that the rise in chronic, non-communicable disease due to aging populations and lifestyle changes in the region is constraining our economic growth potential.
 We welcomed APEC’s cooperation with the World Health Organization to develop an APEC strategy on aging.
 We will encourage efforts to develop age-friendly economies using innovative policy, practices, and technologies to support healthy lives.”

 Connecting economic growth with the challenges of aging populations is at the core of the Greek, Italian, and Spanish financial crises – and increasingly, at the core of ours as well.
 That’s the soft underbelly of our longevity miracle.
 As Dr. John Lechleiter, CEO of Eli Lilly, pointed out recently, “Longer, healthier and more productive lives and more of them [are due to a] virtuous medical-economic cycle… [It has been] generating equally staggering growth in China and elsewhere in the region… Wealth follows health.”